Indiana Sports Betting

 How do I start online sports betting in Indiana?

 If you have a sports betting account in another state where it is legal, you cannot use that account in Indiana.
-You will need to open a new account for Indiana.
+You will need to open a new account for IN.

 Indiana sportsbook pricing and lines